shackfu1/cs361-final/README.md

--Waypoint now uses the Point class instead of separate lattitude, longitude, and elevation values -Added a new method to Point that appends the coordinate values to a json string, in order to adhere to DRY -Removed the "tsj" variable from Track completely, as it's just confusing and clutters the code
+-Waypoint now uses the Point class instead of separate lattitude, longitude, and elevation values -Added a new method to Point that appends the coordinate values to a json string, in order to adhere to DRY -Removed the "tsj" variable from Track completely, as it's just confusing and clutters the code -Isolated Track's dependency on TrackSegment into its own method called append_segments_json -Created a method in TrackSegment called append_segment, which is used by append_segments_json, in order to adhere to SRP (Track would have an extra reason to change if TrackSegment ever changed)
+-

 ## GIS Tool